romfir/OpenApiLINQPadDriver/README.md

 * Methods parameters and responses in tree view
 * Auto dump response
 * Auth helper methods eg. `SetBearerToken`
-* Check if it is possible to add summary to generated methods
-* Add `Prism.Mvvm` to compilation when prism class style is picked
 * When multiple servers are found allow selection
 * LINQPad 5 support
 * Examples (include in the nuget) - possibly the same ones could be used in testing